webgme/webgme/docs/analysis_tools/result_presentation.rst

 that the results will be version controlled and since they can be attached to the correct context - the evolution of the model and results can be traced.

+For the Modelica simulation we will save the time traces from the dynamic simulation at the circuit and provide a download link to the results.
-Additionally a visualizer for presenting the results can be implemented, which would enable users to view the results embedded in the webgme GUI.
+With this approach a visualizer for presenting the results can be implemented, which would enable users to view the results embedded in the webgme GUI.

 Notifications while Analysis is Running
 ------------------------------------
-The plugin frame work in webgme supports sending notifications back to the invoker.
+The plugin framework in webgme supports sending notifications back to the invoker.
 These could be simple progress statuses, but could also contain partial results.
 The GUI displays messages like these in a console like notification widget, but the `Client API <https://github.com/webgme/webgme/wiki/GME-Client-API>`_ allows any UI widget to listen to these and present the results in any manner.